learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 or progress, as opposed to _static_, which in the case of programming means "hard-coded".

-## Define a Methods That Accepts Arguments
+## Define a Method That Accepts Arguments

 Now that we see the limitations of static methods, how do we take the information we know about arguments and apply it to real-world scenarios like that of a doctor's office or a coffee shop?

-To add arguments to a method, you specify them in the line that starts with `def`.
+To define the arguments you expect a method to take, you specify parameters in the line that starts with `def`.

 For example, if we want to write a method called `greeting_a_person` that accepts an argument of a person's name, we would do it like this: